nrinaudo/kantan.csv/docs/src/main/tut/08-error_handling.md

 ## Turn errors into default values
-Some data types have reasonable default values that can be used instead of errors - one could turn a `CsvError[Int]` into `Success(0)`, for instance.
+Some data types have reasonable default values that can be used instead of errors - one could turn a `ReadError[Int]` into `Success(0)`, for instance.

 This is achieved through [`getOrElse`] (even if this example doesn't make much practical sense):